New Zealand Certificate in Carpentry (Level 4)

-- Contact one of the assessors through the contact us section to make an initial appointment with yourself and your employer to discuss your apprenticeship.
+Please contact one of our apprentice assessors (see Contact us section below for contact details) to make an initial appointment to discuss your apprenticeship.

 If English is not your first language, you must provide: